griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ***

+### Current published version of this course AMI
+The AMI has already been built using the following intructions and is available as:

+`pmbio ami v1` (`ami-044e3e087a45b75e1`) (Publicly available in `London` Zone or under `My AMIs` in the MGriffithLab account)

 ### Initial AWS setup for development and testing purposes

 For development purposes we started with a very large instance (overkill).
 Future experimentation is needed to determine the appropriate size for actual student instances.